Archives - Wireless Network

 Not all internet-connected devices carry the same level of cybersecurity risk; Internet of Things (IoT) endpoints are often more exposed than PCs or smartphones.
 You can minimize your overall risk by isolating IoT traffic onto its own network segment.
 Check if your router allows you to set up the VLANs necessary for segmentation.

-A mobile wireless hotspot is generally more secure than a public Wi-Fi network
+A mobile wireless hotspot is way safer than public Wi-Fi

 Stop auto connecting – disable remote connectivity and Bluetooth